Money In Argentina For Tourists: Blue Dollar & MEP Rate

 • There are usually fees associated with ATM withdrawals.
 Check with your bank for the international ATM withdrawal fees that apply to your credit card.
 There may also be ATM usage fees.

-Where To Exchange Money In Buenos Aires Argentina
+Where To Exchange Money In Buenos Aires, Argentina Safely?

 Calle Florida (Florida Street) is a pedestrian street in downtown Buenos Aires and all major Buenos Aires attractions are close by.
 As you walk down it, you will hear people shouting “Cambio, cambio” (change, change).
 You may see them in other places in the central area too.

 They will all claim to give you the best exchange rate.
-It is a good idea to know the current rate before going there to know what exchange rate to expect.
+It is a good idea to know the blue dollar Argentina today rate before going there to know what exchange rate to expect.

-They will direct you to a nearby cueva (a shop or an office) where they will exchange your money at the blue market rate.
-Don’t forget: a $100 bill in perfect condition is highly appreciated and will get you the best rate.
+They will direct you to a nearby cueva (a shop or an office) where they will exchange your dollars at the blue dollar exchange rate.
+Don’t forget: a $100 bill in perfect condition is highly appreciated and will get you the best exchange rate.
 Euros in perfect condition are also appreciated.

 Enviar Money Exchange Office in Argentina